 More in-depth: One cannot expect modern-day auto focus performance out of a nearly 30 year-old camera, but the F4 can hold its own with its single, central AF sensor if its limitations are respected (i.e. subject tracking for fast-moving subjects is definitely not its strong point and neither is low light).
-And it can use almost any AF-Nikkor lens ever made, excluding the newest "E"-types.
+And it can use almost any AF-Nikkor lens ever made, excluding the newest "E" and AF-P types.
 Incidentally, there was an F3AF model released in 1983, really as a working prototype (using a more primitive version of the phase-detection AF of the F4).
 It featured a special AF Finder with only 92% coverage as opposed to the regular F3's 100%.
 It was released with 2 AF Nikkor lenses: an 80mm f/2.8 and a 200mm f/3.5 ED-IF (extra-low dispersion glass w/ internal focusing).
 Interestingly, these lenses had the focusing motors built-in (presaging the later AF-S lenses) rather than the motor-in-body configuration of the F4.
 F3AFs are more of a collectible and are priced accordingly, averaging from $550 - $650 USD with the 80mm f/2.8.
-You can fit them with the other manual focus finders and they will work just fine, but are not really a bargain like a manual focus F3.
+You can fit them with the other manual focus finders and they will work just fine, but are not as much of a bargain as a manual focus F3.

 Film Advance & Rewind - The (qualified) short answer: F3